scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

 According to the CAA Regulation 101.3 a rocket is defined as "a pilotless vehicle propelled by a system that contains every ingredient needed to form its own jet other than a rocket propelled by a model rocket motor of size A-D which achieves no more than 20 Newton-seconds of total impulse".
 As our rocket has a class D motor, and is achieves **TODO: EXACT** under 20 Newton-seconds of thrust it is not classified as a rocket by the CAA.
 Despite this, the team still aims to fully comply with and follow their guidelines as if it were to be considered a rocket.

 The team also aims to fully comply with the NZ Model Rocketry Safety Code.
 This means that the nose, body and fins of the rocket does not contain any metal parts.
 It is built around a **TODO** motor from **TODO** manufacturer, which contains **TODO** substances.
-This motor will not be modified in any way from its manufactured state, nor will it be used in anyway that is not recommended by the manufacturer.
+This motor will not be modified in any way from its manufactured state, nor will it be used in anyway not recommended by the manufacturer.

 The rocket has **TODO: EXACT** a recovery system, which ensures that the rocket can return safely and undamaged from a flight.

 The launch system for this rocket is electrical and uses electrical motor ignitors.
 The launch system also has a safety interlock which works in series with the launch switch.

-Finally, the launch exclusion zone for a class D motor is 150m in diameter.
-This means that 75m in all directions of the rocket must be cleared before launch of the rocket.
+Finally, the launch exclusion zone for a class D motor is 150 m in diameter.
+This means that 75 m in all directions of the rocket must be cleared before launch of the rocket.

 ## Section 2 - Launch Details